Qicoco97/UofG-RTEP-BabyMonitor/src/sensors/README.md

 - Configurable data collection interval (default 3 seconds)
 - Send data through Qt signal-slot mechanism
 - Automatically handle read errors and sensor failures

+The minimum reading interval of DHT11 is 1 second.
+To ensure the security and stability of the hardware, we have appropriately increased the time interval.

 ### 3. SensorFactory - Sensor Factory